rubima/magazine.rubyist.net/articles/0064/_posts/2024-06-11-0064-ChoosingRubyToTeachProgramming.md

 In my case, these are my problems:

-- They are the students of the IT vocational schools and the Japanese-language schools, so they didn't learn much about IT and programming from those schools.
+- They didn't learn much about IT and programming from the IT vocational schools and the Japanese-language schools they are attending.
 - They don't know in particular who they will become when "having an IT job".
 - Recently, our Vietnamese has the "You can have an IT job without programming".
 The outsourcing companies have the programs that produce a BrSE for 3-6 months.
 Those programs are just BA courses, so no programming.
 With the students of the IT vocational schools and the Japanese-language schools, these are "the easy way".
 - Their English and Japanese are not so good.